PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/HMDStructureAssembly.instruction.md

 - Secure with velcro staps on top and bottom.

+- Attach the small junction box on the HMDMARKERS cable to the top strap of the HMD.

 __Note__: Alignment of the Marker Structure to the HMD is critical.
 Please ensure that the strucure is parallel to the front face of the HMD.